A Guide to Non-Violent Communication

 Requests help us communicate what we need from others in a clear and non-threatening way.

-Integrating DEI and Non-Violent Communication
+Integrating Non-Violent Communication Into Your Workplace Culture

-Naming Our Feelings➡️ Encouraging Psychological Safety in the Workplace
+Naming Our Feelings ➡️ Building Psychological Safety

 The Benefits of Non-Violent Communication at Work

-More effective communication in professional settings: Non-violent communication strategies can help us interact more effectively in both personal and professional settings, leading to greater success and satisfaction in our meetings.
+• More effective communication in professional settings — Non-violent communication strategies can help us interact more effectively in both personal and professional settings, leading to greater success and satisfaction in our meetings.

 Applying Non-violent Conversation Consistently